 Just like you, I’m always looking for ways I can save on my stay, so I have more money to spend on sightseeing and activities in the places I’m visiting.

-In this article, I’ve listed 7 websites that will help you save on your accommodation – and even stay free – when you travel the globe.
+In this article, I’ve listed over 7 websites that will help you save on your accommodation – and even stay free – when you travel the globe.

 Here they are, starting from completely free stay options to home sharing and discounted hotel accommodations.

 Become part of the world’s leading Home Exchange Community and stay absolutely free in over 65,000+ homes around the world, says the website.
 But to make this work, you must be willing to let strangers live in your home in exchange for letting you live in theirs.

 - List your house or your apartment so the HomeExchange community can see it.
 Use high-quality photos to provoke more interest in your listing.
 Add photos of local attractions or a profile photo of you and your family to make it more personal.